lnxjedi/gopherbot/doc/src/pipelines/TaskEnvironment.md

 If a given Job calls the `ExtendNamespace()` API to start a build, the parameters for that repository set in `conf/repositories.yaml` overwrite any values in the current pipeline, which then behave as **Pipeline Parameters** as above.

 ## SetParameter()
-Parameters set with the `SetParameter()` API call overwrite the current value for a pipeline; thus, it makes little sense to call `SetParameter()` before `ExtendNamespace()`.
-Parameters set with `SetParameter()` have the highest priority, and will always apply to further tasks in the pipeline.
+Parameters set with the `SetParameter()` API call overwrite the current value for a pipeline.
+Parameters set with `SetParameter()` have the highest priority, and will always apply to later tasks in the pipeline.